Tomas-Garnero/GTP3-Template-PROYECT/README.md

 ## Available Scripts

-In the /gpt3, you can run:
+In the main folder, you can run:

 ### `npm start`